 - You enable Application Control in a policy and assign the policy to a computer that is protected by a Deep Security Agent (see Turn on Application Control).

 - After the inventory is finished, Application Control is aware of any software changes on the computer.
 A software change could be new software that appears on the computer or changes to existing software.

 - If the computer is in maintenance mode, the Deep Security Agent adds the software to its inventory and it is allowed to run.
 This change is not visible in the Workload Security console.
 See Turn on maintenance mode when making planned changes.

 The trusted installer feature is available with Deep Security Agent 10.2 or later.

-If the computer's ruleset contains a rule for this exact piece of software, the software is allowed or blocked according to the rule that's in place.
+If the computer's software ruleset contains a rule for this exact piece of software, the software is allowed or blocked according to the rule that's in place.
 See What does Application Control detect as a software change?

 The unrecognized software appears on the Application Control - Software Changes page in the Workload Security console.
 On that page, an administrator can click Allow or Block to create an allow or block rule for that piece of software on a particular computer.
 An allow or block rule takes precedence over the default action specified in the policy.
 See Monitor new and changed software.